Originally Published on May 30, 2019. Last Updated on October 11, 2023.

-Designing your perfect living room or master bedroom is difficult enough — when you undertake an outdoor living room, patio, or deck remodeling you also have to combat the elements to find the perfect balance between fashionable and functional.
+Designing your perfect living room or main bedroom is difficult enough—when you undertake an outdoor living room, patio, or deck remodeling you also have to combat the elements to find the perfect balance between fashionable and functional.

 Families lucky enough to live in moderate climates with little rainfall and mild temperatures can get away with grabbing a wicker chair from inside and placing it on their front porch, but if you live in an area with intense weather failing to account for mother nature will send you back to the store for new furniture every year.

-Don’t despair — Trex® Outdoor Furniture™ is in your corner.
+Don’t despair—Trex® Outdoor Furniture™ is in your corner.
 Below we’ve compiled the most important deck ideas for a fully weatherproof patio or deck experience.
-For this article, we don’t focus on one particular type of climate — following this guide your deck will be able to withstand to all types of inclement conditions, including snow-laden winters, salty sea air, torrential rain, blistering winds, and extreme heat.
+For this article, we don’t focus on one particular type of climate—we touch on many types of inclement conditions, including snow-laden winters, salty sea air, torrential rain, blistering winds, and extreme heat.

 The Ground Floor